sheinasim/PopulationGenomicPipeline/README.md

 process_radtags -f Raw_ddRAD/sample1_R1.fastq.gz -i gzfastq -o processed_SE/ -b sample1_barcodes.txt -e nlaIII -r -c -q
 ```

-Once the reads have been demultiplexed, map them using BWA to an indexed reference genome.
-The alignment occurs for each individual separately in a loop where a list of all individuals are in a list in a file called `all_sample1_ind.txt`.
+Once the reads have been demultiplexed, map them using [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) to an indexed reference genome.
+Each individual is aligned to the reference separately in a loop where a list of all individuals are in a file called `all_sample1_ind.txt`.
 All subsequent .sam files will be written to a directory called `BWA_mem_SE_sams`.

 ```
 git clone https://github.com/lh3/bwa.git